kamaltrapasiya/3D-Object-Detection-and-Recognition/README.md

 ## Results

 I have experimented with various 3D methods and techniques, but a proposed technique has achieved exceptional results in detecting 3D objects.
-A traning process of the model has consumed around 20-25 minutes, as model will work for only 10 objects with providng the highest accuracy.
-Surprisingly, the trained model has provided around 93.34% accuracy in detecting 3D objects in testing phase.
-Moreover, I have scheduled and tried experiments several time, and I came to know that I was able to detect 30 objects out of 32 objects perfectly.
+A training process of the model has consumed around 20-25 minutes, as the model will work for only 10 objects with providing the highest accuracy.
+Surprisingly, the trained model has provided around 93.34% accuracy in detecting 3D objects in the testing phase.
+Moreover, I have scheduled and tried experiments several times, and I came to know that I was able to detect 30 objects out of 32 objects perfectly.
 So, I have achieved an expected result in the object detection process by employing the graph convolutional neural network.

 ![72wZ](https://user-images.githubusercontent.com/37270872/130000081-f34349fc-3a10-4fc3-878e-c6b385ca725c.gif)